RunestoneInteractive/httlads/_sources/Happiness/CaseStudy1_P2.rst

 Cases Study 1 Part II: Adding more data
 =======================================

-Before we begin, make sure that the google sheets file you are working on is exactly like the one given at the bigining of this case study.
+Before we begin, make sure that the google sheets file you are working on is exactly like the one given at the beginning of this case study.
 Any changes you made to the google sheets while following along in the previous section should be deleted.

 Business Score by Region
 ------------------------